-- If you are submitting a long term project please be clear about which stage of the project you are entering.
-The project’s strategy has to be developed, launched or carried out between May 2015 and November 2016.
+- If you are submitting a long-term project please be clear about which stage of the project you are entering.
+The project’s strategy has to be developed, launched or carried out between April 2018 and October 2019.

 Align your brand with this global celebration, honouring brand development and rebranding.
 We have a number of sponsorship options available to you.
 Call us to find out more.